 - Run outbound campaigns - Predictive dialers, automated sequences, lead scoring for telemarketing or sales operations

 Examples: Tech support centers for software companies.
 Insurance claims departments.
 Telemarketing operations.
 Large retail customer service departments.
 Collections agencies.
-Healthcare call centers.
+Healthcare call centers (where the Healthcare Contact Center Survey 2024 documents complex multi-department routing needs).

 Service Businesses Don't Need Enterprise CCaaS